1br4h3m-km/Breakfast-with-Grandma-WriteUp/writeup/writeUp.md

 Use the "--show" option to display all of the cracked passwords reliably Session completed.
 """

-The password is found : shellmatexx , this is gonna allow us to change the jwt as we which (only the base64 part , since the other ones are used for the session)
+The password is found : `shellmatexx`, this is gonna allow us to change the jwt as we which (only the base64 part, since the other ones are used for the session)

-here we are bit stuck ig? let's take a look at the source code , after some good search we find a serialization/deserialization code , let's ask ChatGPT if it's vulnerable to RCE (Remote Code Execution ) , The answer Is YES
+here we are bit stuck ig? let's take a look at the source code, after some good search we find a serialization/deserialization code, let's ask ChatGPT if it's vulnerable to RCE (Remote Code Execution ) , The answer Is YES
 Now we look for ready to use exploits for this case : i first found one which is the most commun/basic one let's test it :
 Source : https://www.exploit-db.com/exploits/45265
 var serialize = require('node-serialize');